dolphindb/DolphinDBPlugin/hdf5/README.md

 You may use `hdf5.dll` file that have been prebuilt.

 You can also build HDF5 yourself.
 Download the source code from the [official website of HDF5](https://www.hdfgroup.org/solutions/hdf5/), and follow the instructions to build.
-If you are to build HDF5 with configure, the `--enable-threadsafe`, `--disable-cxx` and `--enable-shared` options must be used.
+If you are to build HDF5 with configure, the `--enable-threadsafe` option must be used.
 If you are to build HDF5 with CMake, the `-DHDF5_ENABLE_THREADSAFE:BOOL=ON`, `-DHDF5_BUILD_CPP_LIB:BOOL=OFF`, `-DBUILD_SHARED_LIBS:BOOL=ON` must be added when compiling.

 # User-API